Exploring the Origins of Robert Ivey Sr.

 He may have been in Granville County a year earlier.
 A Robert “Ive” and John “Ive” were listed together as tithables in the 1758 tax list of Granville County.
-Neither appeared in the previous tax lists, nor in later ones, and neither owned land in Granville.
-This John Ivey may have been the same person who died in Pitt County in 1773 leaving a son Robert Ivey in Halifax County.
+Neither appeared in the previous tax lists (which are admittedly quite sketchy) nor in later ones, and neither owned land in Granville.
+This John Ivey may have been the same person who died in Halifax County in 1774 leaving a minor son named Robert Ivey.

 A Possible Spann Connection?